mike-vincent/mikevincent-dev/index.md

 ---

 ## _Engineering Resume_
-I help companies design, build and operate high-traffic software products for popular brands like Capital One, Canadian Tire, Lockheed Martin, Fannie Mae, NYC Metro, L.A.
+I help businesses design, build and operate high-traffic software products for popular brands like Capital One, Canadian Tire, Lockheed Martin, Fannie Mae, NYC Metro, L.A.
 Metro, and many more.

 See what's in my resume.